 5. Inadequate Investment in Security Tools

 As a WordPress website owner, you need top-notch security tools to protect your site.
 Basic security features can protect your website, but that may not be sufficient safety.
-It will be best to invest in various security tools such as VPNs and proxies to secure your site.
+It will be best to invest in various security tools such as VPNs from any top VPN providers and proxies to secure your site.

 For instance, investing in a residential proxy can be a massive boost to your security efforts.
 It is a more legitimate option than data center proxies.
 But its primary benefit is the encryption that it adds to your website data, especially during transfer to and from web servers.